 What is a cortisone shot?

-A cortisone shot is an injection that is used to relieve pain and inflammation in a localized area of the body – usually joints such as the shoulder, foot, knee, or hands.
-Cortisone shots can be used to help treat many conditions, including bursitis, gout, tendinitis, trigger finger and several types of arthritis.
+A cortisone shot is an injection that is used to relieve pain and inflammation in a localized area of the body – usually joints such as the shoulder, elbow, knee, or hands.
+Cortisone shots can be used to help treat many conditions, including bursitis, gout, tendinitis, trigger finger, and several types of arthritis.
 It is thought to be especially effective for relieving pain from rheumatoid arthritis and other inflammatory types of arthritis.